AmenoAmena/AmenoAmena/README.md

 - 👋 Hi, I’m @AmenoAmena
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- I am using django to make web apps
+- 💞️ Data scraping and python scripting is also my skills
+- Learning on java and javascript
 - 📫 How to reach me ardacavusoglu666@gmail.com

 <!---